Wavenumber-explicit analysis for the Helmholtz $h$-BEM: error estimates and iteration counts for the Dirichlet problem: Introduction

-These new ingredients mean that the mesh thresholds for quasi-optimality in Theorem \ref{thm:1} are sharper than the corresponding ones in \cite{GrLoMeSp:15}, and the results are valid for a wider class of domains.
-Indeed, Theorem 1.4 of \cite{GrLoMeSp:15} is the analogue of our Theorem \ref{thm:1} except that the former is only valid when $\Oi$ is star-shaped with respect to a ball and $C^{2,\alpha}$ and the mesh threshold is $hk^{(d+1)/2}\leq C$.
-Comparing this result to Theorem \ref{thm:1} we see that we've sharpened the threshold in the $d=3$ case, expanded the class of domains to nontrapping domains, and added the additional results (b) and (c).
-Theorem \ref{thm:2} on the best approximation error is again proved using the $L^2\rightarrow H^1$-bounds in Theorem \ref{thm:L2H1} and thus we see similar improvements over the corresponding theorem in \cite{GrLoMeSp:15} (\cite[Theorem 1.3]{GrLoMeSp:15}).
+This sharpening is due to the new, sharp bounds on $\LtG\rightarrow\HoG$ norms of $S_k$, $D_k$, and $D'_k$ from \cite{GaSp:18}, and the widening of the class of obstacles is due to the bound on $\normAinv_{\LtGt}$ for nontrapping obstacles from \cite[Theorem 1.13]{BaSpWu:16}.
+In more detail: Theorem 1.4 of \cite{GrLoMeSp:15} is the analogue of our Theorem \ref{thm:1} except that the former is only valid when $\Oi$ is star-shaped with respect to a ball and $C^{2,\alpha}$ and the mesh threshold is $hk^{(d+1)/2}\leq C$.
+Comparing this result to Theorem \ref{thm:1} we see that we've sharpened the threshold in the $d=3$ case, expanded the class of obstacles to nontrapping ones, and added the additional results (b) and (c).
+Theorem \ref{thm:2} on the best approximation error is again proved using the $\LtG\rightarrow\HoG$-bounds from \cite{GaSp:18} and thus we see similar improvements over the corresponding theorem in \cite{GrLoMeSp:15} (\cite[Theorem 1.3]{GrLoMeSp:15}).